-In his closed guard seminar, BJJ black belt Henry Akin’s breaks down the most important aspects of having unbreakable posture when in your opponent’s closed guard.
+In his Inside the Closed Guard Seminar, BJJ black belt Henry Akin’s breaks down the most important aspects of having unbreakable posture when in your opponent’s closed guard.
 The following article breaks down these tips and gives you a sneak peek at the depth of Akin’s mastery.

 Posture in BJJ

 Typically, when people think of good posture, they envision standing or sitting up straight, no slouching in the shoulders or rounding in the back, and a neutral head position.
 While this is a generally accurate description of posture, in BJJ, the devil is truly in the details.

 Posture in closed guard has less to do with being tall and proud, and more to do with stopping your opponent from breaking you down, controlling your head, and sweeping or submitting you.

 While there are similarities between generic posture and proper closed guard posture, the goal is not to blend in with polite society or look confident.
 It is to avoid having your opponent impose their guard game on you.

 On top of excellent technique, adding some strength and conditioning for Jiu Jitsu can help augment the technical aspects of maintaining posture.

 Key closed guard posture tips from Henry Akins

 As mentioned, posture in BJJ is like posture in regular life.
 However, there are a few notable differences.